 Don’t feel overwhelmed by juicing.
 You don’t need to start with a complex juice recipe that you have never seen before– try starting with recipes from beginner juicers!
 These are typically simpler and use only one or two ingredients, so it will be easier for your juicer to extract the juices without complications.

 7. Prepare your ingredients

-Juicing is a quick and easy activity but it’s important that your juicer has the right ingredients.
-The juicer can’t extract juice from produce if they’re not peeled, so take this into consideration beforehand!
+Juicing is quick and easy, but your juicer must have the right ingredients.
+The juicer can’t extract juice from produce if they’re not peeled, so consider this beforehand!

 8. Watch out for pesky seeds

-If you have never juiced before or are looking to make any adjustments in your juicing routine, pay attention to what recipes contain– some juices have small pieces of fruit which might include common allergens like citrus fruits with seed particles (which won’t be good for those with sensitivities).
+If you have never juiced before or want to make any adjustments in your juicing routine, pay attention to what recipes contain.
+Some juices have small pieces of fruit, which might include common allergens like citrus fruits with seed particles (which won’t be good for those with sensitivities).
 Choose other fruit/produce items instead whenever possible.